 A steam mop can leave your floor sparkling and sanitized

 In general, steam mops are suitable for all hard floors; however, there are a few caveats.
 Most hardwood and laminate floor manufacturers recommend against using steam mops -- and doing so can void your floor's warranty.
 Many steam mops say they can be used on "sealed" wood floors, but, again, the manufacturer may disagree with that.
-Always check your floor's warranty to be sure that steam mops are not excluded.
+Always check your floor's warranty (if still in effect) to be sure that using a steam mop won't void it.

-We also found a lower level of satisfaction with the cleaning performance of steam mops on hardwood floors.
-Quite a few users say the floor dried with streaks, or that the "scrubbing" pads included with the steam mop left scratches on their hardwood floor.
+We also found a lower level of satisfaction with the cleaning performance of steam mops on hardwood floors than with linoleum or tile.
+Quite a few users say the floor dried with streaks, or that the "scrubbing" pads included with the steam mop left scratches on their wood floors.
 Our advice is to be very careful before using a steam mop on any type of hardwood or laminate flooring.
 However, if you have tile, linoleum, or most of the other common types of flooring, a steam mop may be your new best cleaning friend.

 Types of steam mops